2021/2022 – 1st year

 Method of the calculation of marks: performance on the oral exam.

-Requirements for the exam: The oral exam is based on the course text book (János Pilling: Medical Communication in practice.
-Medicina, Budapest, 2020.) and the lecture handouts posted on the website.
+Requirements for the exam: The oral exam is based on the course text book (Pilling, János: Medical Communication in practice.
+Medicina, Budapest, 2020.) and the lectures; lecture recordings and handouts will be posted in the Moodle.

 Exam topics: List of topics